-This Moroccan specialty is super easy to make, a great pantry staple to spice up many dishes and a wonderful homemade gift.
-It’s a great way to use up excess fruit from a backyard lemon tree; or wait until lemons are in season (and inexpensive) then make a big jar that will keep you supplied for ages.
+Preserved lemons, a Moroccan specialty, are super easy to make, a great pantry staple to spice up many dishes and a wonderful homemade gift.
+It’s a great way to use excess fruit from a backyard lemon tree; or wait until lemons are in season (and inexpensive) then make a big jar to keep you supplied for ages.
 Traditionally only the rind is used, with the salty flesh discarded.
 However, I like to add the flesh to the cavity of a chicken before roasting it.
 I sometimes toss some finely chopped rind through the simple cabbage & herb salad in the video below too.

 Makes 20 pieces